wlgnstla/jeehoons-homepage/README.md

 - Add a link to my <a href="https://www.jeehoonsim.me/">homepage</a>.
 - Do NOT use my 3D cat model.
 </br>
-Check out LICENSE for more detail.
+Check out <a href="https://github.com/wlgnstla/jeehoons-homepage/blob/main/LICENSE">LICENSE</a> for more detail.